Madiun Affair: Revolt

 Alarmed by what happened in Solo, local FDR leaders in Madiun began to feel uneasy and reported that to FDR leaders in Kediri, more than 35 miles east of Madiun.
 He received an order to disarm the agitators in Madiun to avoid possible bloodshed in the area.
-At 3 am on September 18, 1948, the FDR began to seize the local government officers, telephone exchange, and army headquarters, with Sumarsono and Djoko Sujono as the leaders of the operation.
-The brief fighting ended up with two loyal officers being killed and four wounded.
+At 3 am on September 18, 1948, FDR began to seize the local government officers, telephone exchange, and army headquarters, with Sumarsono and Djoko Sujono as the leaders of the operation.
+The brief fighting ended with two loyal officers being killed and four wounded.
 Within hours, Madiun was under the FDR's control.
 Two FDR members, Setiadjit and Wikana, took over the civil administration and established the Pemerintah Front National Daerah Madiun (Government of the National Front of the Region of Madiun).
-Sumarsono then announced on the local radio, "From Madiun victory begins."

-After hearing about what had happened on September 18, Musso and Sjarifuddin returned to Madiun.
+Sumarsono then announced on the local radio, "From Madiun victory begins."After hearing about what had happened on September 18, Musso and Sjarifuddin returned to Madiun.
 They immediately discussed the situation with Sumarsono, Setiadjit, and Wikana upon their arrival.
 At 10 pm on 19 September 1948, President Sukarno declared that the Madiun revolt was an attempt to overthrow the government of the Republic of Indonesia and that Musso had formed a Soviet government.
 He also stated that Indonesians had to choose between him and Hatta and Musso and his communist party.
-Sukarno was followed by Sultan Hamengkubuwono IX, who had very strong influence among Javanese society.
-In his speech, he asked people to help Sukarno and Hatta and TP give them full mandate to crush the communist movement.
-At 11.30 pm the same day, Musso replied to Sukarno and declared a war against the Indonesian government.
+Sukarno's pronouncement was followed by an address by Sultan Hamengkubuwono IX, who had a very strong influence on Javanese society.
+In his speech, he asked people to help Sukarno and Hatta, and TP gave them a full mandate to crush the communist movement.
+At 11.30 pm the same day, Musso replied to Sukarno and declared war against the Indonesian government.
 He tried to convince Indonesian people that Sukarno and Hatta were the slaves of American Imperialism, "traitors," and "Romusha dealers."
 There was mounting tension between the Sukarno-Hatta and FDR leaders.

 Some FDR leaders decided to be independent from Musso.
 On September 20, 1948, they declared their willingness to reconcile with the Indonesian government.
-In the evening, Colonel Djoko Sujono, Military Commandant in the Madiun, broadcast over the radion that what happened in Madiun was not a coup but an attempt to correct the government's policy, which "led the revolution into different direction."
+In the evening, Colonel Djoko Sujono, Military Commandant in the Madiun, broadcasts over the radio that what happened in Madiun was not a coup but an attempt to correct the government's policy, which "led the revolution in a different direction."
 He was followed by Sumarsono, the original leader of the revolt, who made a similar public announcement that the Madiun event was not a coup but an attempt to correct the political aims of Hatta's government.
-On his attempt to convince the government, Amir Sjarifuddin stated on September 23 that the FDR's constitution was that of the Republic of Indonesia, its flag remained red and white, and its national anthem was still Indonesia Raya.
+In his attempt to convince the government, Amir Sjarifuddin stated on September 23 that FDR's constitution was that of the Republic of Indonesia, its flag remained red and white, and its national anthem was still Indonesia Raya.